elixir-wallaby/wallaby/README.md

 ### Writing tests

-It's easiest to add Wallaby to your test suite by creating a new case template:
+It's easiest to add Wallaby to your test suite by creating a new case template (in case of an umbrella app, take care to adjust `YourApp` appropriately):

 ```elixir
 defmodule YourApp.FeatureCase do